7eben/redoubt-7eben/_posts/2020-05-18-kafka-in-k8s-part-1.md

 {:  .box-note }

 **Note:**
-It may be that you prefer to apply K8s deployments without using *kubectl* directly, for example with *Gitops* tools.
+May be you prefer to apply K8s deployments without using *kubectl* directly, for example with *Gitops* tools.
 If you have a cluster and want to maintain a namespace for Kafka deployments, we should complete the definition of namespaces in manifests to avoid creating objects in the default namespace.
 An easy way for this, is to use [Kustomize](https://kustomize.io/).

 ## Deploy the Kafka Cluster